Region: Germany

 Germany is risking to fall behind in international competition, if volunteers in the digital realm are structurally disadvantaged further.

-Thank you for your support, Henning Lammert, Berlin
+Thank you so much for your support, Henning Lammert, Berlin

 Question to the initiator